hydephp/develop/docs/architecture-concepts/extensions-api.md

 ```

 Hyde will then use the information from the `JsonPage` class to automatically discover the pages when booting the Kernel.
+For example, if you specify the file extension and source directory, that is all Hyde needs to know to discover the pages.

-However, if our page model has more complex requirements we can add a discovery handler, so let's take a quick look at that next.
+If our pages need more complex discovery logic, we can create custom handlers. so let's take a quick look at that next.

 ### Discovery handlers

 The discovery handlers lets you run code at various points of the booting process.
 This is usually only needed if your
-page models don't contain the information required for Hyde run the standard auto-discovery, for example if you need
+page models cannot provide the information required for Hyde run the standard auto-discovery, and thus need custom logic.

-something custom.
-And while you usually only in that case need to add files to the Kernel `FileCollection`, the
+Usually in these cases, you would only need to add files to the Kernel `FileCollection`,
-`HydeExtension` class offers following three discovery handlers, in case you need them:
+though the `HydeExtension` class offers following three discovery handlers, in case you need them:

 ```php
 /** Runs during file discovery */